Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Discussion

 Another possible limitation is the re-use of training data over many epochs, which limits the fundamental novelty of the concept shift.
 Although the labels and data are repeatedly shuffled, the classifier is never asked to learn from never-before-seen image patterns.
 In the real world, concept shift often co-occurs with some level of covariate shift.
 Not only do relationships change over time, but the predictors change as well.

 Although our method can dynamically adjust the learning rate, we did not benchmark it against LR optimizers such as ADAM (Kingma and Ba 2014) and other momentum-based methods.
 In the non-stationary setting the loss surface shifts over time and it is therefore inappropriate to accumulate previous gradients from an outdated loss surface.
-However, see (Kobayashi 2021) for a momentum-based optimizer in the non-stationary setting, showing some mixed results compared to ADAM.

 Finally, we are aware of the resemblance between reinforcement learning and our task of homeostatic self-regulation, though we argue that they should not be identified as the same.
 The objective here is not to maximize some arbitrary “reward” by massed trial-and-error.
 The object of the game is simply to keep playing the game.
-We specify a particular target for a learner to optimize: its homeostatic well-being, crystallized as an internal parameter that controls its ongoing ability to make good decisions, which affect an internal parameter that controls its ongoing ability to make good decisions… and so on.
-For an excellent example of work in reinforcement learning that does take homeostatic logic into account see (Keramati and Gutkin 2014).
+We specify a particular target to optimize: homeostatic well-being, crystallized as an internal parameter that controls the ongoing ability to make good decisions.
+For an excellent example of work in reinforcement learning that takes homeostatic logic into account see (Keramati and Gutkin 2014).

-We close with some ethical considerations of our work.
-Robots optimized for self-preservation – what could possibly go wrong?
-The proposal of (Man and Damasio 2019) considers a solution to the possible problems of imbuing machines with feelings of self-interest: provide them with more feelings, so that they can comprehend the feelings of self-interest of others, in other words, so that they can have empathy.
-Considering present reality, our work has the potential to improve recommender systems such that they can be exquisitely attuned to our changes in moods, tastes, and fashions.
-These could clearly generate economic benefits, but there is also the potential for such skilled systems to insult the human experience of free choice and self-determination.
-A person may desire to “escape the algorithm” and try to zig instead of zag – only to quickly end up back in the clutches of their attentive machines.
+One way of explaining our homeostatic design is to say that it exposes an artificial neural network's thinking machinery to the consequences of its own "thoughts".
+A vulnerable learner with the meta-task of self-preservation is incentivized to better align with reality and to adapt to external change.
+The superior adaptability of the vulnerable learner illustrates the benefits of putting one’s own "skin in the game".

 \begin{ack}

 We gratefully acknowledge funding to KM and AD from Google and from the National Science Foundation under Grant No. IIS-2033961.

 \end{ack}